About CBOE

 OCC and Investor Protection

-The Options Clearing Corporation (OCC) issues substantially all CBOE options contracts, and is the only clearinghouse in the world with a "AAA" credit rating from the Standard & Poor's Corporation.
+The Options Clearing Corporation® (OCC) issues substantially all Cboe options contracts.
 The OCC is recognized as the vital mechanism which provides market and systemic safety to the listed securities options markets in the U.S. As the issuer of exchange listed options, OCC in effect becomes the buyer to every clearing member representing a seller and the seller to every clearing member representing a buyer.

 OCC's role is supported by a three-tiered safeguard system.
 OCC's qualifications for membership are stringent to protect OCC and its clearing members.
 Each clearing member applicant is subject to a thorough initial assessment of its operational capability, the experience and competence of its personnel, and its financial condition in relation to predefined standards.
 After tough membership standards, OCC's second line of defense against clearing member default is member margin deposits.
 OCC currently holds billions in aggregate clearing member margin deposits.
 The third line of defense is the clearing members' contributions to the clearing fund.
 A member's clearing fund deposit is based upon its options activity and is computed monthly.
 OCC's clearing fund totals hundreds of millions of dollars.